semanticarts/gistBFO/README.md

-# gist-bfo-bridge
+# gistBFO
-Ontology for connecting gist to BFO
+A BFO compatible version of Gist